microbiome/course_2021_radboud/import.md

     ## colnames(27): A110 A111 ...
 A38 A39
     ## colData names(0):

-Counts include the abundance table from biom file.
+`assays` slot includes a list of abundance tables.
+Imported abundance table is named as “counts”.
 Let us just use first cols and rows.

     assays(se)$counts[1:3, 1:3]